sauraen/seq64/README.md

 ## SEQ64 V2

 SEQ64 V2 converts among any of these three formats: MIDI (`.mid`), Music Macro Language assembly (`.mus`), and Music Macro Language binary (`.com`/`.aseq`).
 This means that existing sequences can be exported and edited--either to MIDI for music or to assembly for sound effects and technical sequences--and then re-imported into the game.
 Crucially, SEQ64 aims to--and succeeds in several key cases--match the game data byte-for-byte when converted from binary to assembly or MIDI and back again.
 This is no easy task: for example, the sound effects sequence from Ocarina of Time is over 17,000 lines long, and contains bugs (in the actual in-game version) which make the sequence technically invalid.
-Nevertheless, workarounds were put in place, and SEQ64 matches on `.com` -> `.mus` -> `.com` for the sound effects sequences in Super Mario 64, Star Fox 64, and Ocarina of Time.
+Nevertheless, workarounds were put in place, and SEQ64 matches on `.com` -> `.mus` -> `.com` for the sound effects sequences in:
+- Super Mario 64
+- Star Fox 64
+- Mario Kart 64 (use Star Fox 64 ABI)
+- Ocarina of Time

 SEQ64 V2 does NOT currently include any bank editing or MIDI instrument number conversion to General MIDI.
-If you need these features, please use SEQ64 V1.
+If you need these features, please use SEQ64 V1.5.
 Future work is (at least theoretically) planned on SEQ64 to provide comprehensive sample/bank library management--we'll see if this ever ends up happening.

 ## SEQ64 V1